AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 ## Standard Release Cycle Features {#standard-release-cycle-features}

-The following features fall under the standard release cycle and will start to be released on **June 7, 2024**, with a phased rollout of remaining features over the subsequent weeks.
+The following features fall under the standard release cycle and will start to be released on **July 26, 2024**, with a phased rollout of remaining features over the subsequent weeks.
 Release features and dates are subject to change.
 Please check next to each feature for its status.

 <table style="table-layout:auto">
  <tbody>